-- The Diocese Has Underreported The Nature And Value Of Its Assets.
-After a thorough investigation, the Committee has concluded that the Diocese owns hundreds of millions of dollars of assets that it is not using to compensate Abuse Claimants.
-The Diocese owns more than 250 parcels of real estate in Alameda and Contra Costa Counties that are worth hundreds of millions of dollars that are not being contributed to the trust.
+Claimants.
+The Diocese owns more than 250 parcels of real estate in Alameda and Contra Costa Counties that are worth hundreds of millions of dollars that are not being contributed to the Survivors' Trust.
 The Committee has also commenced litigation to recover hundreds of millions of dollars of other assets that are purportedly owned by the Non-Debtor Catholic Entities for the benefit of Survivors.
 If these claims are successfully litigated or settled, the total assets of the Diocese could be increased by hundreds of millions of dollars, a portion of which could be used to compensate Abuse Claimants.
 If the Plan is approved, all of these claims will be released.
-Each of the claims asserted by the Committee is explained in Exhibit 2 attached. - The Diocese May Be Vastly Overstating the Value of the Livermore Property.
-The Diocese asserts that the Livermore Property has value of \$43 million to \$81 million yet concedes that such value is contingent on the property being rezoned and receiving entitlements to permit construction of residential housing.
-The property is currently zoned for agricultural use and there are no guarantees that the property can be rezoned for residential development.
-In addition, the Diocese's valuation of the Livermore Property fails to consider that it could take 3 to 5 years and millions of dollars to obtain the necessary approvals to maximize the value of the Livermore Property.
-The Committee values the Livermore property between \$10 to \$15 million dollars. - The Amount Proposed To Be Paid By RCWC in Exchange for a Release of About 70 Abuse Claims Is Inadequate.
-The Plan currently provides for RCWC to pay \$14.25 million to the Survivors' Trust contingent on the number of releases it secures from the 70 or so Abuse Claimants holding Abuse Claims against RCWC.
-If all 70 Abuse Claimants grant RCWC a release, RCWC would contribute on average about \$203,571 per Abuse Claim.
+Each of the claims asserted by the Committee is explained in Exhibit 2 attached.

+- The Amount Proposed To Be Paid By RCWC in Exchange for a Release of About 100 Abuse Claims Is Inadequate.
+The Plan currently provides for RCWC to pay \$28.5 million to the Survivors' Trust contingent on the number of releases it secures from the 100 or so Abuse Claimants asserting Abuse Claims against RCWC.
+If all 100 Abuse Claimants grant RCWC a release, RCWC would contribute on average about \$285,000 per Abuse Claim.
 The Committee urges Abuse Claimants not to grant RCWC a release because its proposed payment dramatically undervalues its liability.
 First, prior settlements of Abuse Claims by the Diocese and RCWC averaged \$1.7 million per claim (adjusted for inflation).
 Even this per claim amount does not reflect what an Abuse Claimant might receive if he or she were to litigate their claim in California state court.
 Second, RCWC owns hundreds of millions of dollars in assets, including cash, investments, and unencumbered real estate.
-Thus, a contribution far greater than \$203,571 per Abuse Claimant should be insisted on before any Abuse Claimant grants RCWC a release. - The Plan Violates Certain Protections Afforded To Abuse Claims Under The Bankruptcy Code.
+Thus, a contribution far greater than \$285,000 per Abuse Claimant should be insisted on before any Abuse Claimant grants RCWC a release. - The Plan Violates Certain Protections Afforded To Abuse Claims Under The Bankruptcy Code.
 The Committee will argue that the Plan was not proposed in good faith.
-Evidence of the Diocese's bad faith includes:
+Evidence of the Diocese's bad faith includes: - (i) The Diocese Has Not Pursued Collection of a \$40 Million Loan it Made to an Affiliate.

-- (i) The Diocese Seeks to Pay \$35 million to an Entity it Controls.
-The Diocese transferred about \$106 million to the Oakland Parochial Fund (the "OPF") just 30 or so days before the Petition Date.
-OPF then purportedly "loaned" the Diocese \$35 million to fund the bankruptcy case.
-Through the Plan, the Debtor seeks to repay the purported loan.
-But the Debtor has recently acknowledged that the funds "loaned" to it were its own funds.
-In other words, there was no loan.
-Yet the Debtor seeks to essentially pay itself back \$35 million with funds that could otherwise be used to pay Survivors. - (ii) The Diocese Has Not Pursued Collection of a \$40 Million Loan it Made to an Affiliate.
 The Diocese has not pursued collection of a \$40 million loan it made to The Catholic Cathedral Corporation (the "Cathedral Corporation") in or about 2009 that the Cathedral Corporation has yet to repay.
-Rather, under the Plan, the Diocese will deem its claim satisfied by taking ownership of the Cathedral and the land on which it sits without providing any valuation of those assets. - (iii) The Diocese Does Not Propose to Sell any of its Vast Real Estate Holdings to Fund Distributions to Abuse Claimants.
-The Diocese commenced a "Mission Alignment Process" before the Chapter 11 Case through which it recognized that it was necessary to consolidate from 81 parishes to about 50 parishes to reduce operational costs and liquidate real estate that was no longer critical to its mission to raise funds to compensate Abuse Claimants.
-But the Plan does not provide for closure of any Churches or committing any real estate, other than the Livermore Property, to fund distributions to Abuse Claimants or to realize the operational efficiencies which could be achieved by doing so.
+Rather, under the Plan, the Diocese will deem its claim satisfied by taking ownership of the Cathedral and the land on which it sits without providing any valuation of those assets. - (ii) The Diocese Does Not Propose to Sell a Meaningful Amount of its Vast Real Estate Holdings to Fund Distributions to Abuse Claimants.
+The Diocese commenced a "Mission Alignment Process" before the Chapter 11 Case through which it recognized that it was necessary to consolidate parishes to reduce operational costs and liquidate real estate that was no longer critical to its mission to raise funds to compensate Abuse Claimants.